-The Council has a duty to remove motor vehicles unlawfully abandoned on any land in the open air.
-The council can recover costs from the owner (unless he/she can show they did not know it had been abandoned) or from the person who abandoned it.
+We have a duty to remove motor vehicles unlawfully abandoned on any land in the open air.
+We can recover costs from the owner (unless they can show they did not know it had been abandoned) or from the person who abandoned it.

 If the cost of removing an abandoned vehicle is unreasonably high, (including on private land), this duty is removed.
 This is decided on a case-by-case basis.